mertsaner/EquilibriumScaling/README.md

 ## Equilibrium Scaling

 ### Prerequisite
 - To run the program firstly Gurobi C++ API should be ready.
-For installing Gurobi  [click here.](https://www.gurobi.com/free-trial/ "Gurobi Solver Website")
+To install Gurobi Solver [click here.](https://www.gurobi.com/free-trial/ "Gurobi Solver Website")

 ### Usage
 - To configure the program according to your needs, edit `ScalingFactors.cpp`